secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 }
 ```

-That means that when we create our contract, we can initialize it with the following JSON represantation of the above message:
+That means that when we create our contract, we can initialize it with the following JSON representation of the above message:

 ```
 { "count": Some i32 Number }
 ```
-#### Query
+**Entry Point: Query**
 Our `QueryMsg`, which is used to get data from our smart contract, contains the `GetCount` message, which is defined as a `QueryMsg` enum variant:

 ```rust